Principal Component Analysis of Competing Correlations in Quarter-Filled Hubbard Models: Introduction

-Here we adopt a \emph{machine-learning perspective} and employ \emph{principal component analysis} (PCA) as an unsupervised diagnostic of the correlation hierarchy in the quarter-filled Hubbard and extended Hubbard models.
+Here we adopt a \emph{machine-learning perspective} and employ \emph{principal component analysis} (PCA) as an unsupervised diagnostic of the correlation hierarchy \cite{Ian2016, Whu2017} in the quarter-filled Hubbard and extended Hubbard models.
 Applied directly to operator correlation matrices obtained from ED, PCA quantifies how variance in the correlation landscape redistributes among charge, spin and local-singlet pairing channels as $U$ and $V$ are tuned.
 Rather than serving as a black-box classifier, PCA here functions as a transparent probe that identifies dominant fluctuation directions, revealing charge-, spin-, and pairing-dominated regimes without assuming any order parameter symmetry.
-This variance-based viewpoint enables us to track how correlation weight condenses or fragments across interaction regimes in an entirely data-driven manner.
+This variance-based viewpoint enables us to track how correlation weight---defined as the variance of a given fluctuation channel with respect to the total variance, as quantified by the eigenvalues of the covariance matrix---condenses or fragments across interaction regimes in an unsupervised manner.

 Machine-learning tools have recently shown promise in uncovering hidden organization in correlated systems~\cite{Leiwang2016}.
 Unsupervised approaches such as PCA have been used to detect ordering transitions in classical spin models and quantum Monte Carlo datasets~\cite{Costa2017,Kiwata2019,Khatami2019}.
 In the Fermi-Hubbard model, PCA on thermal snapshots successfully captured the antiferromagnetic crossover~\cite{Khatami2019}, and related analyses have been extended to Green's functions~\cite{Munoz2023}, entanglement spectra~\cite{Hu2019}, and DMFT data~\cite{Arsenault2020}.
-In contrast, the present work applies PCA directly to many-body operator correlations derived from exact ground states, offering a complementary, wavefunction-based perspective on how correlations self-organize.
+In contrast, the present work applies PCA directly to many-body operator correlations derived from exact ground states, offering a complementary, wavefunction-based perspective on how correlations self-organize---unlike sampling-based approaches \cite{Costa2017}, this is an unsupervised, model-agnostic feature extraction rather than a data-driven procedure in the conventional sense.